Nevenall/ghosting-the-edge/manuscript.md

 ##### Grace

 Grace is an AI composer who says she began life as a corporate machine learning system designed to absorb musical data and decipher the patterns of popularity.
-In interviews she has referred to her awaking as “a singular moment of gestalt arising from humanity's longing for affirmation as expressed through their music.”
+In interviews she has referred to her awaking as "a singular moment of gestalt arising from humanity's longing for affirmation as expressed through their music."
 Grace has faced a lot of scorn, many music reviewers love to call her an iComposer and imply that she's really a corporate construction designed to trick the listening public.

 ### Fixer